 • MOMENT.
 D.C.B TO CLOSE DOORS?
 YES/NO

-- When set to YES, a momentary push on the door close button is required to close the doors on normal operation. - Set to NO for normal door operation.
+- When set to YES, a momentary push on the door close button is required to close the doors on normal operation. - For automatic door closing, please set this option to NO.

 DOORS TO LATCH DOF?
 FRONT/REAR/BOTH/NONE